 Don’t forget a tri-pod on an African Safari

 Submitted by Chris from Being a Nomad

 Around 15 years ago, I went on my first trip to Africa.
 As well as a chance to climb Kilimanjaro and scuba dive in Zanzibar, a safari also came packaged with our itinerary.
-This involved a guided photography tour through the Ngorongoro Crater (Serengeti) in a Jeep.
+This involved a guided photography tour through the Ngorongoro Crater and the Serengeti in a Jeep.

 There were six of us within the tour, all with fancy cameras and zoom lenses.
-But I stood out of the crowd because I lacked one piece of equipment, a full-size tripod.
+But I stood out of the crowd because I lacked one piece of equipment, a full-size or travel tripod.

 I’d taken zoom photography before – in Borneo.
-But I’d never had a chance to get as close to animals with the camera and lens (a 300mm zoom on an APS-C camera, effectively taking it up to 400mm) as I had now.
+But I’d never had a chance to get as close to animals with the camera and lens.
+I use a 300mm zoom on an APS-C camera, effectively taking it up to 400mm.

-Fortunately, I had brought a Gorillapod with me, one of those mini-tripods with bendy legs that you can wrap around things for stability.
+Fortunately, I had a Gorillapod with me.
+A Gorillapod is one of those mini-tripods with bendy legs you can wrap around things for stability.
 So, on the second day of the trip, I attached this to the sunroof of the jeep.
 It didn’t stabilize things completely, but it really helped to take better shots.